 Can I get temporary emergency custody?

-- a police report, a report from the Department of Human Services (or a report from another independent source) that shows that:
+- a police report, a report from the Department of Human Services, or a report from another independent source that shows that:

-The judge is supposed to hold a hearing within 72 hours.
-If the judge fails to conduct a hearing within such time, you can bring the motion to the presiding judge of the judicial district, who is supposed to conduct an emergency custody hearing within 24 hours.*
+The judge is supposed to hold a hearing within 72 hours of when you file the motion.
+If the judge doesn’t conduct a hearing in that time frame, you can bring the motion to the presiding judge of the judicial district, who is supposed to conduct an emergency custody hearing within 24 hours.1

 1 43 O.S. § 107.4(A)